Royal Enfield Scram 440: In Pictures

 The Scram 440 now gets switchable ABS and a larger front brake caliper.

-The Scram 440 is can be fitted with a top-box for additional storage space.
+The Scram 440 can be fitted with a top box for additional storage space.

 The Scram 440 also gets a new gearbox with the 411's 5-speed unit replaced by a 6-speed unit.